linsuong/PHYS-6017-Labs/README.md

 By solving the ODEs with the Runge–Kutta–Fehlberg (RK4(5)) method, the behaviour of the pendulum can be investigated.

 ### Project 2: Cryptocurrency Time Series Analysis

+Using simple time series analysis methods, such as Pearson's (and Spearman's) Correlation Coefficient, Cross-correlation and Q-Q plots, we analyse various BTC-X parings and see if there is any time-lag or correlation between them.